 She studied Arabic, and Quran at the Fajr Institute in Cairo, Egypt.
 Later, she moved to Hadramaut, Yemen and enrolled in Dar al Zahra, an Islamic University for Women.
 There she studied Aqeedah, Quran, Hadith, Arabic, Jurisprudence (Fiqh), Islamic law, Purification of the Heart and other religious related learning.
 She has received several scholarly licenses (ijaza).

 The work that Ustadha Iesha is most committed to and enjoys has been the development of Islamic programming, Islamic Studies curriculum and Rites of Passage programs for youth and adults.
 She is most passionate about combining Islamic studies, cultural art, activism and service for the purpose of training leaders to rise above whatever challenges stand in their way and that of the community they serve.
 In addition to her work at Dar al-Hijrah, she is the co-founder and Executive Director of Barakah INC, an organization committed to training Muslim women in traditional Islamic sciences with a focus on modern applications.
-She is also a fellow with the Yaqeen Institute and is a proud wife and mother of three children.
+She is also a

 6. Dr. Tamara Gray